tkareine/chnode/README.md

 ## Features

-* Updates `$PATH`
+* Updates `$PATH`.
-* Avoids executable shims, hooking to `cd`, and all the problems associated with those
+* Avoids executable shims, hooking to `cd`, and all the problems associated with those.
-* The man pages of Node.js and npm packages for the selected Node.js are available
+* The man pages of Node.js and npm packages for the selected Node.js are available.
-* Calls `hash -r` to clear the command-lookup hash-table
+* Calls `hash -r` to clear the hash table for program locations.
-* Fuzzy matching of Node.js installations by name
+* Best candidate matching of Node.js installations by name.
+* The path to current Node.js version is available in `$CHNODE_ROOT`.
+  This makes it easy to display in shell prompt.
+* Locate your Node.js versions in `~/.nodes` directory.
+Set custom directory with `$CHNODE_NODES_DIR`.
+* Add additional Node.js versions by adding to `$CHNODE_NODES` array environment variable.
-* Small and fast
+* Small and fast.

 ## Requirements